Routing Design Rule Types Available for PCB Layout in Altium Designer

 The Preferred Width setting is obeyed by the Autorouter.

 The Min Width and Max Width settings are obeyed by the Online DRC and Batch DRC.
-They also determine the range of permissible values that can be used during interactive routing (press Tab key while routing to change the trace width within the defined range, through the Properties panel).
+They also determine the range of permissible values that can be used during interactive routing (press the Tab key while routing to change the trace width within the defined range through the Properties panel).
 If a value is entered outside of this range, it will automatically be clipped.

 Note